-On our journey towards a better future for all cats, we are leading novel discoveries and advances in the field of feline science and genetics.
-As we continue to grasp new knowledge and information, we drive the focus on research initiatives which can help improve the understanding of feline biology and improve the health management of cats everywhere.
+As we continue to grasp new knowledge and information in feline science, we drive the focus on Basepaws research initiatives which can help improve the understanding of feline biology and improve the health management of cats everywhere.
 Today, we are thrilled to announce our new research initiative - the Basepaws Feline Diabetes Mellitus (DM) Research Project!

 Diabetes mellitus (DM), or simply diabetes, is a group of metabolic disorders in which blood sugar levels remain high for long periods of time.
 This occurs when there are insufficient levels of insulin produced in the body or the body isn’t responding properly to this hormone.
 To learn more about the nature, management and types of the disease please read our article on Feline Diabetes Mellitus.

 In light of this, we are specifically looking for some marvelous furry friends diagnosed with Type 2 Diabetes Mellitus to join our program!
 All the cats who are accepted into our program will receive a FREE Basepaws CatKit and a lifetime subscription to all the upcoming updates to the DNA report.
+We are currently accepting applications from USA and Canada.
 To be accepted, your cat is required to meet the following criteria:

 Do you think your cat qualifies for our novel program?
 Send your application and join us on our journey to a better future for cats everywhere!
 And don't forget to spread the word!
 The faster we gather the samples, the stronger the impact we can make in the world of feline health.
 Share this article and help us paint a brighter tomorrow for your cat. #FutureIsFeline